MetaCASE tool

 A metaCASE tool is a type of application software that provides the possibility to create one or more modeling methods, languages or notations for use within the process of software development.
 Often the result is a modeling tool for that language.
 MetaCASE tools are thus a kind of language workbench, generally considered as being focused on graphical modeling languages.

 Another definition: MetaCASE tools are software tools that support the design and generation of CASE tools.

 In general, metaCASE tools should provide generic CASE tool components that can be customised and instantiated into particular CASE tools.

 The intent of metaCASE tools is to capture the specification of the required CASE tool and then generate the tool from the specification.

 Overview

 Quick CASE tools overview

-Building large-scale software applications is very complicated process which is not easy to handle.
-Software companies must have good system of cooperation throughout developing teams and good displicine is highly required.
+Building large-scale software applications is a complicated process, requiring that software companies have a good system of cooperation within their developed teams, as well as good discipline being a major factor.

-Nevertheless, using CASE tools is modern way how to speed up software development and ensure higher level of application design.
-However, there are another issues which has to be kept in mind.
-First of all usage of these tools doesn't guarantee good results because they are usually large, complex and extremely costly to produce and adopt.